OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 1. alignments to override automated alignment rules (Eccrinales not in Fungi, Myzostomatida not in Annelida)

-In the process of assembling the reference taxonomy, 289 ad hoc adjustments are made to the source taxonomies before they are aligned to the workspace.
+In the process of assembling the reference taxonomy, about 300 _ad hoc_ adjustments are made to the source taxonomies before they are aligned to the workspace.
 <!--